 Ms. Hill’s fifth grade class is about to lose their beloved elementary school.
 To hold onto the memories, each of the students writes a poem to be included in a time capsule.
 Which forms this verse novel.
 A great first back to school read in poetic form, this sweet story will teach your kids about friendships and appreciating what you have.

 When We Were Very Young by A.A.
 Milne

 An oldie but a favorite, this collection of “Winnie the Pooh” poems is appropriate for upper elementary through its whimsical storytelling and character development.
 I love using poetry books as back to school reads because they’re easy to divide and read for short periods of time.
 They’re also an excellent way to introduce poetic elements and form!

-Whether you are reading these gems to your class or encouraging your students to read these novels or poetry books on their own, these fantastic Back to School Chapter Books for Upper Elementary have strong characters, voice, and will leave your students wanting more!
+Whether you are reading these gems to your class or encouraging your students to read these novels or poetry books on their own, these fantastic Chapter Books for Upper Elementary have strong characters, voice, and will leave your students wanting more!
 Try a few of these classroom favorites with your young readers.